Avik9/Problem_Solver/README.md

     process that the current solution attempt is to be canceled.
 The `pid` parameter is the process ID of the worker process that is being notified.

-The above functions are provided to you as an object file that will be linked with your master program.
-As implemented in the basecode, these functions will announce on `stderr` that they have been called, so that you can verify that you are calling them properly.
-Should you desire not to see this printout, you can set the global variable `sf_suppress_chatter` to a nonzero value.
-When we grade your program, we will replace the basecode implementations of these functions with different versions that will allow us to track automatically whether events are actually occurring in the order they are supposed to be.

 ### Command-Line Arguments

 The master program (exectuable `bin/polya`) has the following usage synopsis: